“It is a lovely experience walking around a museum by yourself” (Brad Pitt)

 The last three Collections relate to tea towels that are from particular places

-- The International Collection: Tea towels from everywhere outside of the United Kingdom, that relate to a named place.
+- The International Collection: Tea towels from everywhere outside of the United Kingdom, that are easily associated with the place.

 - The Scottish Collection: This is a separate Collection because, although I am not Scottish, I have a deep and passionate love of Scotland and all things Scottish, hence a large Collection of Scottish tea towels.

 - The England, Wales and Northern Ireland Collection: This is the largest Collection and includes some of my oldest tea towels.
 Each tea towel identifies with a named place/region.
 These were very popular 50 years ago but less so nowadays.
 Many apologies for the lack of representation from Northern Ireland; I haven’t been there and haven’t been given any as gifts.
 I hope to remedy this as soon as possible.

 There are three other ‘Squares’ which you can tap on to

 - In Conversation With…… As you take the tea towel off the hook on the back of the door, to do the wiping up, do you think about all the processes that are involved in getting that tea towel to you?
 Visitors will be able to meet tea towel designers, producers, sellers and learn more about their trade.
 An ever-growing section.
 The background behind the tea towel you have been using today.